Chazz-Michaels/Snoop-Blogg/README.md

 # README

-This is a Blog app that uses Devise for user authentication
+This is a Blog app that uses Devise for user authentication, because it's a bloggy blogg world!

 * Ruby version 2.5.1